rfg-modding/SyncFaction/README.md

 20. ~~support mods working differently for steam/gog, eg with subfolders~~
 21. "restore to modded" - load list of mods back (should be stored separately)
 22. state is saved even if initial check isnt finished - is this OK?
+23. remove stuff from news page: links dont work, formatting is bad, a lot of content is bad

 ## Dark Mode